ttr3dp/fend/README.md

 # Fend

-Fend is a small and extensible Ruby validation toolkit.
+Fend is a small and extensible Ruby data validation toolkit.

 Some of the features include: